 - Keep current with online resources: read blogs and join newsletters that are focused on the technologies you’re interested in.

-Subscribe to our BLE newsletter here and learn more about BLE here.
+Subscribe to my BLE newsletter here.

 - Refer to official specification documents: last but not least, get access to the official specification documents for the technology and refer to it whenever you want to learn more about a specific feature.
 You can find the official Bluetooth 5 spec at this link.